aacgood/TheHiveGear/README.md

 ## Introduction

 **This is an unofficial build.**
 TheHive Project maintains the original training virtual machine (OVA) containing TheHive, Cortex as well as Cortex analyzers and responders with all their dependencies included, and ElasticSearch.
-The training VM runs Ubuntu 18.04 with Oracle JRE 8.
+The training VM runs Ubuntu 18.04.3 LTS with Oracle JRE 8.

 This is an updated training VM containing the the following components